 You lined up your racks, you aligned those miners, powered the risers and everything is buzzing nicely, hashing around and, most importantly, drawing power each and every second.
-Power that costs a lot of money.
-Power that must be converted to revenue, otherwise all your gear is just scrap iron (and some plastic).
+The power that costs a lot of money.
+The power that must be converted to revenue, otherwise all your gear is just scrap iron (and some plastic).
 So, how do you make sure all this hash power goes to the right place?
 How do you get the most of your mining equipment?

 There are many strategies that can be used, and if you ask 10 crypto gurus about them, you will probably get 10 different answers.
 We still live in a very dynamic world, and you can get to the same point – profit – by following many different routes.

 Keeping that in mind, and without pretending we know the ultimate answer to the best mining strategy, here are 5 tips to help you maximize your mining ROI.

 1. Keep an Eye on Bitcoin premium clones.